KunalD09/vsdpdworkshop/README.md

 2. config.tcl file overrides the default settings
 3. <process_corner>_config.tcl file (example - sky130A_sky130_fd_sc_hd_config.tcl) overrides the config.tcl settings - this file can be modified to change the settings according to requirements.

 To run synthesis, run the following command.
-It will Yosys tool and ABC tool which converts the RTL to the gate-level netlist.
+It will invoke Yosys tool and ABC tool which converts the RTL to the gate-level netlist.

 **run_synthesis**